audreyazura/HitoriDenshi_deprecated/README.md

 As of now, the input files have to be named with the norm `E[V]V_N[notch]nm.eb` with "V" the applied bias voltage in Volt and "notch" the notch position in nanometers.
 Future version may allow more liberties on the naming of the files.

 The different configuration fields can be filled automatically by using a properties file.
-Such properties file have to contain the following fields:
+The available fields are:
 ```properties
 abscissa_unit=[nm,μm]
 material=[effect not yet implemented, put CIGS by default]